-I am half British, half German and after secondary school in Germany and a B.A. in England I lived and worked in Paris for eight years, first spending three years at the École Normale Supérieure while gaining a Masters in history at the EHESS (obtained in 2007), and then working towards my PhD.
+I am half British, half German and after secondary school in Germany and a B.A. in England I lived and worked in Paris for over ten years, first spending three years at the École Normale Supérieure while gaining a Masters in history at the EHESS (obtained in 2007), and then working towards my PhD.

 I held French research ministry funding for the work on my PhD and that included teaching duties at the EHESS where I have taught both German and Anglo-American Historiography seminars, as well as general methodology courses.
 I have also taught I.T. skills to budding historians in various settings.
 See the blog I run jointly with Emilien Ruiz: La boîte à outils des historiens [in French].
+I now teach British history and IT skills to students working towards English degrees at Paris-Sorbonne.

 Please do not hesitate to get in touch